dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.27/_index.md

 **Code designations are not showing correctly during recalculation**

-Codes that have been given a CC, MCC, or HAC designation are not updating properly when the code itself is moved into a different position in 3M CRS or the Assigned codes pane.
+Codes that have been given a CC, MCC, or HAC designation are not updating properly when the code itself is moved into a different position in Solventum CRS or the Assigned codes pane.
 This has been corrected.

 ### CACTWO-5403 (Enhancement)